 After the vaccination

-- We will ask you to wait for 10 minutes on a designated chair
+- We will ask you to wait for 10 minutes

 - You will receive an SMS the following day from Smartvax to check on any adverse reactions .You can also call the practice to report any concerns.